mleku/signr/README.md

     - [ ] BIP39 word-keys

 - [ ] Signing - using a distinct protocol to keep the signature space isolated from other protocols, such as Bitcoin message signatures.
-The signature algorithm, however, will be the standard ECDSA as used in Bitcoin as this compactly includes the public key

 - [ ] Verification - checking that a signature matches a given file or hash on a file